This Privacy Notice lets you know what happens to any Personal Data that you give to us, or any that we may collect from or about you.

 - with third party agents and contractors for the purposes of enabling them to provide data analysis, customer support, storage and other services to us (for example, accountants, professional advisors, IT and communications providers and debt collectors) and any entity we may appoint from time to time to evaluate the effectiveness of the Websites.
 These third parties will be subject to appropriate confidentiality requirements and they will only use your Personal Data as described in this Privacy Notice;

-- to the extent required by law, for example if we are under a duty to disclose your Personal Data in order to comply with any legal obligation (including, without limitation, in order to comply with tax reporting requirements and disclosures to regulators), or to establish, exercise or defend its legal rights;
+- to the extent required by law, for example if we are under a duty to disclose your Personal Data in order to comply with any legal obligation (including, without limitation, in order to comply with tax reporting requirements and disclosures to regulators), or to establish, exercise or defend our legal rights;

 - if we (or any company in the British Business Bank group) undergo a business restructure or sell, buy or otherwise transfer any business or assets, in which case we may disclose your Personal Data to the prospective buyer for due diligence purposes; and

 - if we are or substantially all of our assets are acquired by a third party (or any company in the British Business Bank group or substantially all of the assets of a company in the British Business Bank group are acquired by a third party), in which case Personal Data held by us about you will be disclosed to the third party buyer.